UST-MICO/docs/adr/0027-simple-composition-components.md

 Theoretically, all Enterprise Integration Pattern could be implemented as Simple Composition Components

 ## Decision Outcome
-In the following outcome it is assumed that we have two types of generic components:
+The following tables describes for all Routing, Transformation and Management patterns, if they can be implemented as Simple Composition Components (As defined above).

+The following assumptions are made:
+- We have two Generic Components:
-- Generic Transformation Component: Provide each message to a user-defined function and forward the result to a predefined target topic
+  - A Generic Transformation Component: Provide each message to a user-defined function and forward the result to a predefined target topic
-- Generic Routing Component: Provide each message to a user-defined function and forward the result to the topic, that is returned by the user-defined function.
+  - A Generic Routing Component: Provides each message to a user-defined function and forward the result to the topic, that is returned by the user-defined function.

-Both components read from a single topic.
+- Both components read from a single topic only

-We also assume that the user can not provide external resources (like a database)
+- There are no external resources available (e.g. for storing a state)

 ### Routing Patterns